Climate change: IPCC warns India of extreme heat waves, droughts | DW | 10.08.2021

 Meanwhile, weather-related calamities and crises are slowing the pace of poverty reduction and increasing inequality nationwide.

-Furthermore, if the average global temperature rises by 1 degree Celsius, the resulting decline in agricultural productivity, rise in sea levels and negative health outcomes are projected to cost India about 3% of its GDP, according to a report published last month by the Overseas Development Institute (ODI) think tank.
+Furthermore, if the average global temperature rises by 1 degree Celsius (1.8 F), the resulting decline in agricultural productivity, rise in sea levels and negative health outcomes are projected to cost India about 3% of its GDP, according to a report published last month by the Overseas Development Institute (ODI) think tank.

 "Given that India is one of the most climate-vulnerable countries, we must recognize that even geographically faraway climatic changes can have consequences for our monsoons and intensity of extreme events," Arunabha Ghosh, CEO of the Council on Energy, Environment and Water, said in a statement.